geoschem/integrated_methane_inversion/docs/source/getting-started/minimizing-cost-tips.rst

 Switching instance types
 ------------------------
-Performing an inversion with the IMI typically requires an EC2 instances with significant compute power.
+The IMI can be very efficient when run on an EC2 instance with significant compute power.
 But if you only wish to run the IMI preview or analyze output data, then much of this compute power will be wasted.

 Thankfully, it is possible to switch the instance type of an existing instance if you expect to be doing less compute-heavy work.